python/cpython/Doc/library/ssl.rst

 Some notes related to the use of :class:`SSLObject`:

-- All I/O on an :class:`SSLObject` is non-blocking.
+- All I/O on an :class:`SSLObject` is :ref:`non-blocking <ssl-nonblocking>`.
   This means that for example :meth:`~SSLSocket.read` will raise an :exc:`SSLWantReadError` if it needs more data than the incoming BIO has available.

 - There is no module-level ``wrap_bio`` call like there is for :meth:`~SSLContext.wrap_socket`.
 An :class:`SSLObject` is always created via